smedrec/smart-logs/.qoder/repowiki/en/content/Audit Client.md

 - [README.md](file://packages\audit-client\README.md#L1-L213)

 ## Architecture Overview
 The Audit Client follows a modular architecture with four main layers: Core, Service, Infrastructure, and Utils.
 The Core layer contains the main client class and configuration management.
 The Service layer provides domain-specific functionality through specialized services.
 The Infrastructure layer handles cross-cutting concerns like authentication, caching, and retry logic.
 The Utils layer contains helper functions and validation utilities.
+The architecture has been enhanced with a comprehensive plugin system that allows for extensibility through middleware, storage, and authentication plugins.

 ```mermaid
 graph TB